Vladimir Putin's meeting table: Usage

-In 2022, Russian president Vladimir Putin has used the table in meetings with world leaders such as Viktor Orbán, Emmanuel Macron, Olaf Scholz, and António Guterres, among others.
+In 2022, Russian president Vladimir Putin used the table in meetings with world leaders such as Viktor Orbán, Emmanuel Macron, Olaf Scholz, and António Guterres, among others.
 Putin was pictured seated at one end of a very long white meeting table, with the other participants seated far away from him at the other end.
 Putin has also been pictured attending similarly distanced meetings with his own officials at other long tables.
 The table became the subject of numerous internet memes.

-It has been speculated that Putin chooses to use the long table in an attempt to intimidate and to project an image of power, or for fear of contracting COVID-19.
+It has been speculated that Putin chooses to use the long table (1) in an attempt to intimidate and to project an image of power, and (2) for fear of contracting COVID-19.
 Putin has been pictured attending meetings in close proximity with Chinese Communist Party general secretary Xi Jinping and Belarusian president Alexander Lukashenko in the same period.